Vishnureddie07/CODSOFT/README.md

 # CODSOFT

 Certainly!
-Here are the descriptions for each of the tasks from your point of view, reflecting that you have successfully implemented them:
+Here are the descriptions for each of the tasks , reflecting that I have successfully implemented them:

 ### TASK 1: Number Game